MisterPiggie/dePressed/README.md

 ### Option A: Use the prebuilt executable

-Prebuilt statically linked executables for Linux and Windows are provided in releases
+Prebuilt statically linked executables for Linux and Windows are provided in releases Widnwos and Linux binaries are staticly linked, so you are not required to have dependent libraries

+On macOS, creating statically linked binaries is not natively supported.
+Therefore, please ensure you have the following libraries installed on your system before running the executable: `sdl3`, `sdl3-ttf`, `hidapi-hidraw`, and `liblzma`

 ### Option B: Build from source

-If you'd rather build it yourself, tinker with source code or a prebuilt binary isn't available for your platform (Looking at you, Mac), you'll need a C compiler and the following libraries installed: `sdl3`, `sdl3-ttf`, `hidapi-hidraw`, and `liblzma`
+If you'd rather build it yourself or tinker with source code or a prebuilt binary isn't available for your platform, you'll need a C compiler and the following libraries installed: `sdl3`, `sdl3-ttf`, `hidapi-hidraw`, and `liblzma`

 From the root of the repo, compile with: